OperationSpark/portfolio/README.md

 ### Specs

-* At the end of the lesson students will have a basic understanding of Cascading Style Sheets (CSS) and added a Portfolio page to their website.
-The portfolio page will list all of the projects we'll complete in our studies, and begin a decent resume of your coding skills!
+* At the end of the lesson, students will have a basic understanding of Cascading Style Sheets (CSS) and added a portfolio page to their website.
+The portfolio page will list all of the projects we'll complete in our studies, and help begin a decent resume of your coding skills!

 ### Take Away